avishagnevo/VaccineMatchAnalysis/README.md

 ### `main.py`

 This script serves as the project's entry point, orchestrating the entire experiment.
 The `Experiment` class is instantiated, synthetic data is generated, propensity score matching is performed, and statistical analysis is conducted.
 Execute this script to run the entire experiment seamlessly.
+You can control the experimant setting by changing the default parametes sent to experiment() function.

 ### `Experiment.py`